Neuroscience

 Step I: Lab Rotations and Presentations, First Year Classes

-Students complete an oral qualifying exam during the spring semester of Year 2.
-The examination has three parts: Thesis Proposal, Related Research Areas, and Foundational Questions in Neuroscience.
-The thesis proposal is in the form of a written, NIH-style grant proposal, which is turned in to the committee, and then defended orally.
-Related Research Areas are identified cooperatively by the student and his/her committee prior to the exam, and are chosen to be complementary to the main thesis research subject.
+During the spring semester of Year 2, students complete an oral qualifying exam.
+The examination has three parts: Research Proposal, Related Research Areas, and Foundational Questions in Neuroscience.
+The research proposal is in the form of a written, NIH-style grant proposal, which is turned in to the committee, and then defended orally.
+Related Research Areas are identified cooperatively by the student and his/her committee prior to the exam, and are chosen to be complementary to the main research proposal subject.
 These areas are examined orally.
 The Foundational Questions in Neuroscience are designed to test broad knowledge in Neuroscience.
 These are a published list of questions, the same for all students, that are available upon entry to the program.
 These questions are designed to test basic common knowledge of neuroscience facts and principles, and a subset of them are examined orally during the qualifying exam.
 During the exam, students must demonstrate the ability to recognize fundamentally important research problems, propose relevant experimental approaches, and display comprehensive knowledge of appropriate disciplinary areas and related subjects.
 Students must pass the qualifying examination before advancing to doctoral candidacy.

 Normative Time in Candidacy